peshrus/peshrus.github.io/_posts/2021-04-18-auth0-sp-ssocircle-idp-saml-configuration.markdown

 ---
 # Auth0 Service Provider + SSOCircle Identity Provider = Security Assertion Markup Language Authentication

-This is a step-by-step-guide how to configure a working Security Assertion Markup Language (SAML) authentication between Auth0 as a Service Provider (SP) and SSOCircle as an Identity Provider (IdP).
+This is a step-by-step guide on how to configure a working Security Assertion Markup Language (SAML) authentication between Auth0 as a Service Provider (SP) and SSOCircle as an Identity Provider (IdP).
 This type of authentication is also known as Single sign-on (SSO).